thirraz/the-wild-oasis/application-plannning/app-features-and-requirements.md

 ## Dashboard

--  The initial app screen shoul be a dashboard, to display important information for the last 7, 30 or 90 days:
+-  (DONE) The initial app screen shoul be a dashboard, to display important information for the last 7, 30 or 90 days:

-   -  A list of guests checking in and out on the current day.
+   -  (DONE) A list of guests checking in and out on the current day.
 Users should be able too perform these tasks from here

-   -  Statistics on recent bookings, sales, check ins, and accupancy rate
+   -  (DONE) Statistics on recent bookings, sales, check ins, and accupancy rate

-   -  A chart showing all daily hotel sales, showing both "total" sales and "extras" sales (only breakfast at the moment)
+   -  (DONE) A chart showing all daily hotel sales, showing both "total" sales and "extras" sales (only breakfast at the moment)

-   -  A chart showing statistics on stay durations, as this is an important metric for the hotel
+   -  (DONE) A chart showing statistics on stay durations, as this is an important metric for the hotel

 ## Settings